0x5chn0uf/SmartWalletFX/docs/monitoring.md

   - Check for rate limiting or network errors in logs.
 - **Alert spam:**
   - Adjust `SLACK_MAX_ALERTS_PER_HOUR` as needed.
+- **No rotation activity:**
+  - Check Celery beat scheduler is running
+  - Verify Redis connectivity for distributed locking
+  - Confirm key configuration is valid

 ### Security
 - Never log or expose webhook URLs or API keys.